jli05/jli05.github.io/_posts/2025-06-27-first-arm64-code.md

     // the x8 register stores the number of the Linux function to call

-    // first param for exit(), the return value decimal 42 mov x0, #42
+    // first param for exit(), the return value decimal 42
+    // constants are preceded by hash sign mov x0, #42

     // x8: 0x5d for the function exit()
+    // refer to the Linux System Call Table reference below
+    // for function numbers
+    // constants are preceded by hash sign
-    mov x8, #0x5d
+    // heximal numbers are preceded by 0x mov x8, #0x5d

     // trigger software interrupt
-    svc #0
+    // the param following the svc word does not matter svc #0
 ```